-The LET, HET and SIT sensors each require a dedicated microprocessor for onboard data processing.
+The LET, HET, and SIT sensors each require a dedicated microprocessor for onboard data processing.
 The microprocessor used for LET will be the P24 MISC (Minimal Instruction Set Computer), described below and in Reference 5.
-Processed data from the microprocessors associated with the three sensors will be gathered by the SEP Central MISC (also a P24 MISC processor), and formatted for transmission to the IMPACT DPU (per Reference 6 ICD).
-The SEPT sensor does not have a dedicated microprocessor, and data from SEPT will flow directly to the SEP Central MISC.
-Some processing of SEPT data will occur in the SEP Central MISC before the data are formatted and transmitted to the IMPACT DPU.
-Figure 1 shows a block diagram of the SEP Sensor Suite.
+Processed data from the microprocessors associated with LET, HET, and SIT will be gathered by the SEP Central microprocessor (also a P24 MISC processor) and formatted for transmission to the IMPACT DPU (per Reference 6 ICD).
+The two SEPT telescopes do not have a dedicated microprocessor, and data from SEPT will be gathered directly by the SEP Central MISC.
+Some compression of SEPT data will occur in the SEP Central MISC before the data are formatted and transmitted to the IMPACT DPU.
+Figure 2.1 shows a block diagram of the SEP Sensor Suite.